Brain3D: Generating 3D Objects from fMRI: Method

 \subsection{Overview}

 As a bio-inspired method our \ourmodel{} can understand how the brain interprets and processes visual stimuli in 3D (Fig.~\ref{fig:2}).
 It efficiently maps 2D visual stimuli into 3D objects by analyzing the intricate functionalities of distinct brain regions.
 Specifically, our model first deploys two specialized neural encoders to encode fMRI data into multi-level neural embeddings(Fig.~\ref{fig:2}a-d).
 The low-level encoder is designed to encode fMRI data from the basic visual cortex (V1 to V4), focusing on visual details such as color, shape, and texture, into low-level neural embeddings.
 Concurrently, the high-level encoder concentrates on the medial temporal lobe (MTL) to process visual information, such as object semantics and types.
 It encodes fMRI data from the MTL regions to high-level embeddings.
-Additionally, we introduce a UMAP-based projection~\cite{mcinnes2018umap} to further reduce noise in the high-level embeddings by decomposing these embeddings into separate distinct representations.

-Subsequently, we design a two-stage diffusion method~\cite{ho2020denoising,rombach2022high,saharia2022photorealistic} to reconstruct the corresponding 3D objects.
-3D objects are generated through distilling a 2D diffusion model with condition on both the high level and low level fMRI embeddings, using Score Distillation Sampling (SDS)~\cite{DreamFusion}(Fig.~\ref{fig:2}e).
-For high-fidelity visual production, we employ a coarse-to-fine optimization strategy, with the Neural Radiance Field (NeRF)~\cite{Ben2020NeRF} as 3D scene representation for initial geometry learning followed by 3D mesh representation learning for detail recovery(Fig.~\ref{fig:2}e).
+Our key technical contribution lies in the novel design of a UMAP-based projection~\cite{mcinnes2018umap}, which effectively addresses high-level semantic noise, allowing us to decompose these embeddings into separate distinct representations.
+This enhancement is crucial for deriving 3D multi-view semantics from brain signals, thereby facilitating accurate 3D generation.
+Subsequently, we design a two-stage diffusion method~\cite{ho2020denoising,rombach2022high,saharia2022photorealistic} to reconstruct the corresponding 3D objects based soley on brain signals.
+3D objects are generated through distilling a 2D diffusion model with condition on both the high level and low level fMRI embeddings, using Score Distillation Sampling (SDS)~\cite{poole2022dreamfusion}(Fig.~\ref{fig:2}e).
 The results affirm \ourmodel{}'s effectiveness in modeling human vision process and diagnosing neurological abnormalities across multiple brain regions, including V1, V2, V3, V4, and MTL.